Forbidden subgraphs and complete partitions: Introduction

 The first inequality is true since there is at least one edge between any two of the $r$ parts.
 The second holds because $G$ is $H$-free with at most $rk$ vertices.
 For fixed $r$, this inequality gives a lower bound on $k$ which implies a lower bound on $f(r,H)$.
 Any lower bound on $f(r,H)$ obtained using

 will be called the ``trivial (lower) bound".
-Observe that the inequality $\binom{r}{2} \leq e(G)$ also holds if $r$ is replaced by $\chi_a (G)$, $\psi (G)$, and the Hadwiger number of $G$ which the largest $r$ such that $K_r$ is a minor of $G$ (see Proposition 1 of \cite{KrivSudakov} for example).
+The inequality $\binom{r}{2} \leq e(G)$ also holds if $r$ is replaced by $\chi_a (G)$, $\psi (G)$, or the Hadwiger number of $G$ which is the largest $r$ such that $K_r$ is a minor of $G$ (see Proposition 1 of \cite{KrivSudakov} for example).